4rg0n/songs-of-syx-mod-example/README.md

 # DISCLAIMER

 The source code of the "eclipse" example comes from the game files itself and were written by the game dev Jake de Laval.
-I've just build the maven tooling around it.
+I just built the maven tooling around it.